ursa1minor/be-nc-news/README.md

 Responding to an ordered series of Kanban tickets, I created endpoints which may be used to interact with the database.

-The endpoints were developed using a Test Driven Development workflow, i.e. tests were written first, red-green refactoring was carried out and app.js, controller.js and model.js were updated in response to the test feedback.
+Endpoints were developed using a Test Driven Development workflow: tests were written first, red-green refactoring was carried out and app.js, controller.js and model.js were updated in response to the test feedback.
+Express routers were employed.

 The endpoints.json file provides a list of available endpoints, plus example responses.